stevenrobertsdev/Nodejs_translator/README.md

 ### API keys
 Yandex Translation API is being used for this app, to run the translator you will need to generate a new API key.
 Go to [the Yandex Translation webiste](https://tech.yandex.com/translate/) and sign up and generate a new API key.

 Once done, create a new folder in the root directory titled `API-KEYS.js`.
-Inside this folder include the code
+Inside this new file include the code
 ```
 module.exports = {
     yandexKey: "YOUR API KEY HERE"
 }
 ```
-This will allow the rest of the application to inject your API key into the request.
+This will allow the rest of the application to inject your API key into the request url.

 ### Using the app